Florida Collections Attorney

 A study conducted by an investigative journalist writing for the American Bar Association’s (ABA) publication, the ABA Journal, determined that as many as 80% of judgments in America go uncollected.
 To our firm, this is a disturbing statistic, because it represents money literally left of the table.

-Perhaps the collectors suffered “incompetence and/or a lack of initiative,” but you won’t find those character traits at RAK Law Firm.
-We suffer from neither of these undesirable traits and will work tirelessly for you to achieve the best collection result in your case.
-To get started, contact us online or call (813) 750-0513.
+The number one reason cited by the ABA’s study for the lack of a successful collection result was “incompetence and/or a lack of initiative.”
+At the RAK Firm we suffer from neither of these undesirable traits and will work tirelessly for you to achieve the best collection result in your case.

-We know that as a judgment creditor it’s your money and you have options.
+We know that as a judgment creditor, it’s your money and you have options!
 We offer a wide range of strategies based upon your budget and can personalize a collection strategy to you, your case, and your goals.
-Our services range from passive and affordable judgment perfection and correction techniques to the most aggressive approach available.
-However, regardless of whether you choose to retain our services, there are several things you should know about your post-judgment collection rights as well as some common mistakes you should be aware of.
+Our services range from passive and affordable judgment perfection and correction techniques, to the most aggressive approach available.
+However, regardless of whether you choose to retain our services, there are several things you should know about your post collection rights as well as some common mistakes you should be aware of.

-Taking the steps to ensure your judgment properly attaches to the real and personal property of the debtor is essential to getting your judgment paid.
+Taking the steps to ensure your judgment properly attaches to the real and personal property of the debtor are an essential step to getting your judgment paid.
 Most of these common mistakes can be uncovered by our firm’s experienced attorneys during an initial consultation.
-To schedule a meeting with a Florida collections attorney on our team, call (813) 750-0513 or submit a contact form here.

 Some of these options for creditors who know a debtor’s assets include: